Demystifying the Lagrangian of classical mechanics: Definition of the Lagrangian

 Using this representation of $L$ allows the Lagrangian formulation of mechanics to be derived by requiring that the trajectory $r(t)$ which a particle takes between two endpoints $(t_1,r_1)$ and $(t_2,r_2)$ makes the integral

 stationary.
 From this, the equations of motion for the particle follow, being the particle's Euler-Lagrange equation.
-This is called the principle of stationary action in physics\footnote{The principle of stationary action is also sometimes called the principle of \emph{least} action.
-This can be confusing because the Euler-Lagrange equation finds instances where action is stationary (e.g. a saddle point or even maximized)~\cite{gray2007action}.}.
+This is called the principle of stationary action in physics~\footnote{The principle of stationary action is also sometimes called the principle of \emph{least} action.
+This can be confusing because the Euler-Lagrange equation finds instances where action is stationary (e.g. a saddle point)~\cite{gray2007action}.}.
 It is unnecessary to speciously explain the form of the classical Lagrangian as having an innate property of interest.
 We have shown that the Lagrangian takes its classical form

 out of convenience.